suhasks96/quiz-prep/QUIZ_PREP_Risk_Management_Psychology.md

 ---

 **REMEMBER**: Risk management is not about avoiding risk but managing it intelligently.
 The goal is capital preservation while allowing for profit potential.
+Mathematical models provide frameworks, but practical application requires judgment.
 Systematic approaches outperform emotional decisions.
 Position sizing is more important than entry and exit techniques for long-term success.

-**EXAM FOCUS**: Master the differences between systematic and unsystematic risk, understand various position sizing methods and their applications, know the psychological biases that affect trading decisions, and be familiar with quantitative risk measurement techniques.
-Risk management is foundational to all successful trading and investing.
+**EXAM FOCUS**: Master the mathematical foundations including variance, covariance, correlation, and portfolio mathematics.
+Understand CAPM and beta calculations.
+Know all risk-adjusted performance measures and their calculations.
+Practice VaR and Expected Shortfall computations.
+Understand the differences between systematic and unsystematic risk, various position sizing methods and their applications, and the psychological biases that affect trading decisions.
+Mathematical risk calculations are increasingly emphasized in professional certifications.

 ---
 *Preserve • Diversify • Size • Discipline*